ARL DSRC Introductory Site Guide

 3.3.
 Computing environment

 To ensure a consistent computing environment and user experience on all HPCMP HPC systems, all systems follow a standard configuration baseline.
 For more information on the policies defining the baseline configuration, see the Baseline Configuration Compliance Matrix.
 All systems run variants of the Linux operating system, but the computing environment varies by vendor and architecture due to vendor-specific enhancements.
+For enhanced security ARL restricts access to Internet websites, please open a helpdesk ticket with HPC Help Desk with the URL(s) and a brief justification to request access if you get timeouts or SSL/TLS errors when trying to access a site.

 3.3.1.
 Software